SyncfusionExamples/XlsIO-Examples/Worksheet Features/Fill Series/.NET/FillSeriesByEnablingTrend/README.md

 using Syncfusion.XlsIO;
 ```

-Step 5: Include the below code snippet in **Program.cs**  to fill a number series in a worksheet.
+Step 5: Include the below code snippet in **Program.cs**  to fill series by enabling trend in a worksheet.
 ```csharp
 using (ExcelEngine excelEngine = new ExcelEngine())
 {